55th Annual Loss Prevention Symposium (LPS)

 Consequence modeling, quantitative risk assessment techniques, and facility siting analyses are key tools applied by loss prevention professionals to understand and manage risk.
 Applications for these methodologies include capital projects, on-shore and off-shore facilities, pipelines, transportation, and emergency response.
 This session seeks papers describing recent advances and novel approaches to facility siting, consequence analysis, and quantitative risk analysis, as well as the integration and application of these tools and techniques into corporate risk assessment.
 Papers discussing best practices, case studies, and lessons learned are encouraged.

 Dust explosion safety continues to be an area of interest and development for loss prevention professionals.
-This session is seeking papers presenting new data on dust hazards and their mitigation, including the development of new dust explosion prevention and protection techniques.
+This session is seeking papers presenting new data on dust hazards and their mitigation, including the development of new dust explosion prevention and protection techniques and standards

 Site risk assessments are typically based on potential events associated with incidents at the site itself.
 However, there is increasing attention being given to the impact on operations from external events, including extreme weather and other natural disasters (floods, earthquakes, etc.); sabotage (physical and cyber) from hostile entities; and hazardous events from neighboring facilities (fire, explosions, toxic releases etc.).
 Topics to be covered in this call for papers include, but are not limited to: prediction, modeling, layers of protection, and mitigation of consequences associated with such events, as well as ways to engage the broader community in planning for their occurrence.

 As the chemical processing industry evolves into the digital frontier, big data analytics and intelligent devices are transforming the way we do business and manage operational risks.
 Challenges faced in process safety now more than ever require innovative and multi-disciplinary approaches to problem solving that can turn complex data into actionable intelligence.
 We invite new research and industrial implementations of emerging technologies that have current and future implications to loss prevention in the chemical industry.
-This session covers a range of topics including advanced process decision-making, artificial intelligence, predictive analytics, machine learning, as well as robotics, drones, autonomous vehicles, smart devices, and 3D printing.
+This session covers a range of topics including advanced process decision-making, artificial intelligence, predictive analytics, machine learning, as well as robotics, drones, autonomous vehicles, smart devices, 3D printing and renewables energy systems (Hydrogen, Wind, Electric, etc).
 These next generation technologies will unlock our potential to bring science to safety.

 Reviews of process safety incidents provide valuable learning opportunities.
 This session invites papers to help understand the causes and lessons learned from incidents in the industry with an emphasis on events that have helped define and develop the process safety field over the years.